 Developing a pathway for young people into aged care and disability support

-Through the National Youth Employment Body and the Transition to Work National Community of Practice, BSL and partners are supporting communities to design and implement a skills pathway for young people to enter the aged care and disability workforce.
+Through the National Youth Employment Body (NYEB) and the Transition to Work National Community of Practice, BSL and partners supported communities to design and implement a skills pathway for young people to enter the aged care and disability workforce.

-The trial is using the Entry into Care Roles Skill Set, which was developed by the Human Service Skills Organisation in consultation with industry to rapidly upskill a ‘surge’ workforce for the aged care and disability support sector during and beyond the COVID-19 pandemic.
+The trial used the Entry into Care Roles Skill Set, which was developed by the Human Service Skills Organisation in consultation with industry to rapidly upskill a ‘surge’ workforce for the aged care and disability support sector during and beyond the COVID-19 pandemic.

-The trial is taking place in six regions across Australia.
+The trial took place in six regions across Australia.

 Learn more about the National Skills Trial on the NYEB website .

 The initial phase of the BSL’s National Youth Employment Body was funded by the Australian Government.
-In late 2020 the BSL, as the enabling organisation, secured funding through the Paul Ramsay Foundation for a second phase of scale-up of the NYEB.
-The second phase of the NYEB began in 2021 and includes four additional sites across Australia.
+The BSL, as the enabling organisation, secured funding through the Paul Ramsay Foundation for a second phase of scale-up of the NYEB, which began in 2021 and includes four additional sites.

 Contact Joseph Borlagdan